manzing/widevine-L3-WEB-DL-Script/README.md

 ### Usage

-* Copy json file and optionnal external srt file in the script folder SRT file must be name as follow : video.json / video-FR.srt / video-EN.srt
+* Copy json file and optionnal external srt file in the script folder.
+* SRT files must be named as follow : video.json / video-FR.srt / video-EN.srt
 * Launch Download.bat, type the name of json filename and type "1" if you want to add external srt
 * Choose video quality or type Enter for best
 * Choose French track first